WHAT IS PATIENT'S EDUCATION

 (touching, doing, experiencing, or being physically active)

-Proposed care including Risk, alternative and benefits (in the language they understand)
+Proposed care including Risk, alternative and benefits (in

-explained about expected Result
+explained about

 Explained about Possible complication